ebook: Pasta, pizza, and Pinocchio: Questions and answers about missionary service

 years ago and contain a limited number of smaller shops.
 Most shops in Italy are small ones on

-they are in the USA.
+USA.
 Most everyone shops in their own neighborhoods within walking distance of

 their own home or at a central open-air market.

 . . . [ continue reading ]